rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/bootstrap-password.md

 For details on how to use a variable to set the bootstrap password, see below.

-## Bootstrap Password Requirements
+## Password Requirements

+The bootstrap password can be any length.

-The bootstrap password must be at least 12 characters long.
+When you reset the first admin account's password after first login, the new password must be at least 12 characters long.

 ## Specifying the Bootstrap Password